ryansheehy0/Neo-C/Readme.md

 | .trim()        | Removes any white space in the front and at the back. |

 - You can use `array1 + array2` or `string1 + string2` to do concatenation.
-- Methods can throw errors if the index is out of range.
+- These methods can throw errors if the index is out of range.

 ## [Main function](#neo-c)
-The main function doesn't have to return.
-If it doesn't then it's assumed to return 0.
+If the main function doesn't return, then it's assumed to return 0.

 ```C++
 // Neo-C